jackhinde/PitchUseAndPerformance/README.md

 # Overview

 This is a project using Python, where LASSO regression is fit to model the relationship between changes in use of a pitch type and its change in performance using Statcast data between the 2021 and 2023 MLB seasons.
-The results of the project can be found in the file [*PitchUseAndPerformance.ipynb*](https://github.com/jackhinde/PitchUseAndPerformance/blob/main/PitchUseAndPerformance.ipynb).
+The project can be found in the file [*PitchUseAndPerformance.ipynb*](https://github.com/jackhinde/PitchUseAndPerformance/blob/main/PitchUseAndPerformance.ipynb).

 This project was presented at the 2024 Saberseminar.
 A link to the presentation can be found [here](https://youtu.be/_AcaHNSP3RU).